Bill Contz

-Julius William Contz (born May 12, 1961) is an American former professional football offensive tackle who played six seasons in the National Football League (NFL) with the Cleveland Browns and New Orleans Saints.
-He was selected by the Browns in the fifth round of the 1983 NFL draft after playing college football at Pennsylvania State University.
+Julius William Contz (born May 12, 1961) is an American former professional football player who was an offensive tackle for six seasons in the National Football League (NFL) with the Cleveland Browns and New Orleans Saints.
+He was selected by the Browns in the fifth round of the 1983 NFL draft after playing college football for the Penn State Nittany Lions.

 Early life

 Julius William Contz was born on May 12, 1961, in Belle Vernon, Pennsylvania.
 He played football and basketball at Belle Vernon Area High School in Belle Vernon.
 He was a two way tackle on the football team and helped them win their first conference title.
 He also helped the basketball team win their first WPIAL title.
 Contz averaged 17.4 points per game in basketball his senior year in 1978–79.

 College career

-Contz was a member of the Penn State Nittany Lions from 1979 to 1982 and a three-year letterman from 1980 to 1982.
+Contz was a member of the Nittany Lions at Pennsylvania State University from 1979 to 1982 and a three-year letterman from 1980 to 1982.
 He became a starter in 1981 and was a starter on the school's first ever national championship team in 1982.
 He earned Associated Press second-team All-East honors that season.